 What needs to A summary of how you will do it.
-Specific location Monitoring and eva luation
+Specific location Monitoring and evaluation

-be improved In Project objective Responsible Time lime
+be improved In Project Responsible Time lime

-your sector
+your objective sector

 Community

-SMME Skill SMMES through workshops on Town based a nd - Supporting and Finance (SCM) 2 workshops
+SMME Skill SMMES through workshops Town based and - Supporting Finance 2 workshops

-DEVELOPMENT (tendering, sub-contracting 30% of Municipal based promoting convened on
+DEVELOPMENT on (tendering, sub-contracting Municipal based and (SCM) convened

+30% of capital projects) promoting on

-capital projects) SMMEs tendering by
+SMMEs tendering by

-2022
+2023/24

-LED 6 projects with
+LED 6 projects

-sub-
+with sub-

 contracting

-arrangements
+arrangemen

+ts

 Promote and register SMMES.
-Town based a nd - Supporting and Finance 100 SMMEs
+Town based and - Supporting Finance 100 SMMEs

-Municipal based promoting (SCM)/LED supported in
+Municipal based and (SCM)/LED supported in

+promoting registering

-SMMEs registering
+SMMEs

-- Number of co-operatives Town based and - Supporting and LED 2 co-ops
+- Number of co-operatives Town based and - Supporting LED 2 co-ops

-supported Municipal based promoting Bricklaying and
+supported Municipal based and Bricklaying

+promoting and Crusher

-SMMEs Crusher Plant
+SMMEs Plant

 resuscitated

+and

-and supported
+supported

-by 2021
+by 2023

-,

-REVENUE - INDIGENT REGISTRATIONS KOFFIEFON TEIN, - Revision of the Finance Information,
+REVENUE - INDIGENT REGISTRATIONS KOFFIEFON TEIN, - Revision of Finance 6334

-INDIGENT REGISTRATIONS PETRUS Timarice ·

-ENHANCEMENT PETRUS Indigent Budget and
+ENHANCEMENT PETRUS the Indigent additional

+Register indigents

-Massive ward-based campaign on BURG, JACOBSDAL, Register Treasury Office
+Massive ward-based campaign BURG, registered t

+on Indigent registrations JACOBSDAL, by 2022

-Indigent registrations LUCKHOFF AND
+LUCKHOFF AND

-OPPERMANSGRONDE
+OPPERMANSGRO

+NDE

-- PAYMENTS OF SERVICES KOFFIEFON TEIN, - Improving the Finance 45 %
+- PAYMENTS OF SERVICES KOFFIEFON TEIN, - Improving Finance 45 %

-PETRUS collection rate collection rate
+PETRUS the collection 1

-Ward committee members to be given BURG, JACOBSDAL, by 2021
+Ward committee members to be BURG, collection rate by

-the list of people in areas of the people LUCKHOFF AND
+given the list of people in areas JACOBSDAL, rate 2022/23

+of the people council anticipate LUCKHOFF AND

-council anticipate to write-off their OPPERMANSGRONDE
+to write-off their debt.
+OPPERMANSGRO

-debt.
+NDE

-- Ward committee members to be
+- Ward committee members to

-paid a commission for revenue
+be paid a commission for

-collected.
+revenue collected.

 What needs to A summary of how you will do it.
-Specific location Monitoring and evaluation
+Specific location Monitoring and e valuation

 be improved In

 your

 Community

-Project objective Responsible Time lime
+Project Responsible Time lime

-sector
+objective sector

 TOURISM Improve the wine route Jacobsdal Support Local LED Develop a

-Build a tourist village at Malatse Economic business plan
+Build a tourist village at Malatse Economic business

-opportunities and leverage
+opportunities plan and

+leverage

-funding for the
+funding for

+the building

-building of a
+of a tourist

-tourist village
+village at

-at Malatse
+Malatse

-FOOD SECURITY Establish a hydroponic farm Oppermansgrond Support Local Petra Hydroponic
+FOOD Establish a hydroponic farm Oppermansgrond Support Local Petra Hydroponic

-Economic Diamonds farm
+SECURITY Economic Diamonds farm

 opportunities LED established

-and

-operational
+and operational